ymcui/mrc-model-analysis/README.md

 ### How to mask attention zones

-Simply pass an additional argument `--mask_zone` to `run_squad.py` or `run_cmrc2018.py` script.
+Simply pass an additional argument `--mask_zone` and `--mask_layer` to `run_squad.py` or `run_cmrc2018.py` script when decoding.

+#### `--mask_zone` argument

 The followings are valid values for `--mask_zone`:

-- "no_q2": masking Q2 zone
+- "q2": masking Q2 zone
-- "no_q2p": masking Q2P zone
+- "q2p": masking Q2P zone
+- "p2q": masking P2Q zone
-- "no_p2": masking P2 zone
+- "p2": masking P2 zone
-- "no_p2q": masking P2Q zone
+- "all": masking all zones

-Note:
-- This will mask specified attention zone in **ALL layers**.
-If you want to mask a specific layer, please modify `attention_layer()` in `modeling.py` and pass layer number to this function.
-- By default, this will mask Top-10 values in that attention zone.
-If you wish to mask more values, please modify `mask_top_n` variable in `modeling.py -> attention_layer()`.
+#### `--mask_layer` argument

+Specify which layer should be masked.
+The starting index is 0.
+For example, in BERT-base, the index for the first transformer layer is `0` and the last is `11`.

 ### Visualization

-TBA
+TBA.
+Will release our full protocol in the near future, with a step-by-step guide.

 ## Citation